itucsdb1923/itucsdb1923/docs/source/developer/member1.rst

 List CRUD Operations
 """"""""""""""""""""
-The functions to make database crud operations for lists.
+The functions to do database crud operations for lists.

 React Client Project Setup
 """"""""""""""""""""""""""
 Webpack, React.js and Bootstrap setup.

 Register and Login
 """"""""""""""""""